Why capable teams lose ground

-This guide names the structural conditions that cause capable teams to lose ground: decisions that don’t hold, work that stalls in motion, progress that doesn’t survive transition.
+This guide names the structural conditions that cause capable teams to lose ground: decisions that don’t hold, work that stalls in motion, progress that erodes between conversations.

 It explains why standard responses don’t resolve those conditions, and identifies what a correct intervention looks like at each stage.
 It is a short read.
-Download it before the next conversation about why an important initiative is taking longer than it should.
+Download it before the next conversation to see why an important initiative is taking longer than it should.

 Teams that work hard and still watch important work drift, stall, or restart are not struggling because of the people doing the work.
 The conditions are structural, and they are addressable.
 This guide is a starting point.
 If you want to know where your team should begin, the diagnostic takes less than ten minutes.